The Governing Board

 The members of our Board are all passionate about our school’s culture and ethos.
 We believe that the school has a key role within our community, and are keen to work with our Headteacher to drive the school forward and create an environment in which all our pupils can reach their true potential.

-I am proud of the huge progress made since our last OFSTED inspection, and we remain focused on continuous improvement for the benefit of Hobbayne pupils.
+I am proud of the progress made since our last OFSTED inspection, in spite of the interruptions caused by Covid-19 and we remain focused on continuous improvement for the benefit of Hobbayne pupils.

 Chair of Governors, Hobbayne Primary